juto-shogan/adidas-Analysis/README.md

 ## Findings / Insights

-* **Retailer Performance:** The analysis clearly identifies top-performing retailers by total sales, providing a precise understanding of which sales channels are most effective.
+* **Retailer Performance:** The analysis identifies top-performing retailers by total sales, providing a precise understanding of which sales channels are most effective.
-* **Temporal Sales Trends:** Monthly sales trends are visualized, revealing seasonal patterns, growth, or decline periods in Adidas sales over time.
+* **Temporal Sales Trends:** Monthly sales trends are visualised, revealing seasonal patterns, growth, or decline periods in Adidas sales over time.
-* **Geographical Sales Distribution:** A combined visualization of total sales and units sold by state allows for a nuanced comparison, highlighting areas with high revenue generation versus high product movement.
+* **Geographical Sales Distribution:** A combined visualisation of total sales and units sold by state allows for a nuanced comparison, highlighting areas with high revenue generation versus high product movement.
 * **Regional and City-Level Sales Breakdown:** Interactive treemaps offer a hierarchical view of sales performance across different regions and cities, enabling drill-down into specific geographical areas for detailed insights.
 * **[Add any other specific insights you gained, e.g., "Discovered a significant increase in online sales during specific promotional periods," "Identified a particular product line contributing disproportionately to profits." ]**